 How is sinusitis treated?

-- Sinusitis can be treated non-surgically with natural therapy such as inhaling steam or using saline nasal sprays, or ENT doctors can prescribe medications such as antibiotics or nasal steroid sprays.
-However, clinical studies show up to 60% of sinusitis sufferers do not get relief with medication.
+Sinusitis can be treated non-surgically with natural therapy such as inhaling steam or using saline nasal sprays, or ENT doctors can prescribe medications such as antibiotics or nasal steroid sprays.
+However, clinical studies show at least 20% of chronic sinusitis patients are not successfully treated with medical therapy.
 (2) For patients who do not respond adequately to medications, an ENT doctor may recommend sinus surgery.

 Read more about Balloon Sinuplasty.